Vencord/Vendroid/README.md

 ## Download

 > [!WARNING]
+> Always check the Actions tab first, as it contains the latest versions of the app.
+> [!WARNING]
 > After finishing the setup wizard, Discord may not load.
 This only happens at that moment, you have to restart the app to load Discord.